 Staying Safe in Belize

 Belize is a paradise but it is not immune to trouble.
-I personally had a very postive experience backpacking Belize with regards to saftey.
+I personally had a very positive experience backpacking Belize with regard to safety.
 I never felt like I was in danger at any point during my trip.
 Overall, Belize is one of the safest countries in Central America.

 Be aware that Belize is home to many species of poisonous spiders, snakes, and other dangerous creatures.
 Always watch your step when trekking through the jungle.
 Never stick your hand somewhere you haven’t first seen with your eyes.

 Learn More: Backpacker Safety 101